Having a Blue Valentine’s? I’ve been there

 Valentine’s Day can feel like salt in a wound when you’re heartbroken.
 I remember the first one after my engagement ended—it was a day I’ll never forget.

 A couple of months ago, I wrote about my worst Christmas ever.
-Now that it's Valentine's Day, I can't help but think about all the broken-hearted (or single) women and men struggling to get through this day.
-So here I go again…
+Now that it's Valentine's Day, I can't help but think about all the heartbroken women and men struggling to get through this day.

-Many people find it helpful to hear how I navigated the year after my broken engagement.
-I get it—you want to know you're not alone.
-As someone who's experienced more heartbreak than I ever thought possible, I have good news: if you're willing to do "the work," you can survive this heartbreak and turn it into an opportunity for authentic growth, emerge a happier person, and eventually find a more fulfilling relationship.
+As someone who's experienced more heartbreak than I ever thought possible, I have good news: if you're willing to do "the work," you can survive this heartbreak and turn it into an opportunity for authentic growth, emerge a happier person, and eventually find a loving and fulfilling relationship.

-But first, you need to get through today.
 I hope that by sharing a bit of my own experience of my blue Valentine, you’ll feel a little less alone.
 And if you're looking for more ideas on how to take care of yourself, check out my Valentine's Day Guide for helpful resources.

 Valentine's Day, 2011: The Last Goodbye